kharysharpe/wpsaaskit/README.md

 ## TODO

+* Find a Team Management (sub accounts) plugin.
 * Enforce PHP 7
-* Look at using AdminLTE
+* Look at using AdminLTE for WebApp
-* Write CRUD
+* Write CRUD for WebApp